ncatlab/nlab-content/pages/1788.md

 so $\Lambda$ also gives a functor $\bar{X}: D\to [\mathbb{P}^{op},Set]$ by restriction to the second coordinate.

 +--{.query}
 I know what is trying to be said by those last five words, but it's not a clean use of language.
-Actually, there's a technical word for it: "currying" (after Haskell Curry).
+Actually, there's a technical word for it: "[[currying]]" (after Haskell Curry).
 That could link to another page.

 Also, the functor gotten from $\Lambda$ got turned around a little -- I fixed it.
 =--